DarkTina/Colab-Torrent-To-GGDrive-Batch-Download/README.md

   ```
 ### 3. Upload the Torrent files to the "Torrents" folder. ###
 ### 4. NOTE ###
-"folder-type torrent", "multiple files torrents" will be full downloaded to Colab's memory first, and only then moved to Google Drive.
+Version 2.1 Important update for "folder-type torrent", "multiple files torrents"
-(This ensures the files you need are not corrupted, but it consumes a lot of Colab's memory.)"
-You can add Torrents to the "Torrents" folder while the tool is running; the tool scans for torrents every 60 seconds.
-The maximum number of files downloaded simultaneously: 32.
+Files that are 100% downloaded will be moved to Google Drive immediately.
+Your Colab storage will be freed up quickly.